 The report also identifies market characteristics that accentuate the likelihood of successful manipulation, types of behavior that can trigger a manipulation and positions that could be targeted by a manipulation.

-President Obama last week called on Congress to provide funding for a five-part plan to combat manipulation, fraud and excessive speculation in the energy markets (see Daily GPI, April 18).
-While the oil market is the primary target of the president's plan, the administration effort also has implications for natural gas traders and contracts.
+President Obama recently called on Congress to provide funding for a five-part plan to combat manipulation, fraud and excessive speculation in the energy markets (see NGI, April 23).
+While the oil market is the primary target of the president’s plan, the administration effort also has implications for natural gas traders and contracts.

 Obama urged Congress to immediately approve funding for a six-fold increase in the surveillance and enforcement staff for oil futures market trading at the Commodity Futures Trading Commission (CFTC).
 He also requested that Congress provide the Commission funding for critical information technology upgrades to strengthen monitoring of energy market activities.
 In addition, the president proposed raising the CFTC’s authority to impose criminal and civil penalties for manipulation of key energy markets to $10 million per violation.